fde-capu/ft_server/README.md

 - phpMyAdmin
 - MySQL

-I am sorry if you stumbled uppon this while is still under development.
+I am sorry if you stumbled uppon while it is still under development.